5 peaceful autumn getaways in Alsace (beyond Colmar & Strasbourg)

 Turckheim is one of the few villages with a direct train connection.
 From Colmar, the journey takes less than 10 minutes, with trains running regularly.
 By car, it’s about 15 minutes from Colmar, 50 minutes from Strasbourg, and just over an hour from Basel.
 Having a car is helpful if you want to combine Turckheim with other small villages, but the train makes it easy if you’d prefer not to drive.

-Why we recommend visiting Alsace in Autumn
+Why Visit Alsace in Autumn

 FAQs: Visiting Alsace in Autumn